-Are you looking for simple and exciting mindfulness activities to use at home or in the classroom?
-These fun activity ideas are designed for children in KS2, and are the perfect way to introduce learners to the concept of mindfulness!
+Are you looking for simple (yet exciting!) mindfulness activities for kids?
+If so, these activity ideas are the perfect way to introduce learners in KS2 to the concept of mindfulness!

 What is mindfulness?

 The concept of mindfulness originated from Buddhism over 2,500 years ago.
 Mindfulness is all about being attentive to what’s happening around us in the present moment and being conscious of our surroundings.